Skip to main content

 Use the SDK to log a production event (input + output).
 This creates a workflow event and automatically triggers an associated evaluation using the guardrail metrics you pass.

-If the evaluation fails for one or more metrics, the improvement action specified for the affliated workflow will be used to remediate the output.
+If the evaluation fails for one or more metrics, the improvement action specified for the affiliated workflow will be used to remediate the output.
 Then, that improved output will be evaluated and potentially improved again, if needed.

 The improvement process will repeat for that event until all guardrails pass or the maximum number of retries is reached.